-Student Search Service® is a voluntary program that connects you with information about educational and financial aid opportunities from more than 1,200 colleges, universities, scholarship programs, and educational organizations.
+The College Board's Student Search Service is a free, voluntary program that connects students with information about educational and financial aid opportunities from nearly 1,900 eligible colleges and universities, and scholarship and other educational programs.
 Here's how it works:

 - You may choose to participate in Student Search Service during registration.